Vanderpump Rules Recap: Knocking Boots

 Stassi also has little portraits of Lala done that are on the tables but, strangely enough, those portraits look more like Stassi than they do like Lala.
 Are Stassi and Lala actually the same person?
 Is Lala what happened when Stassi finally reached a certain level of enlightenment, but instead of going to nirvana, she just split into two people?
 It’s possible.

-I really am a huge Lala fan and my favorite part of the whole showcase was at the end when everyone was supporting her and she and the other women on the show were getting along and they got to have a little girl power moment and, for a minute, just a brief flash as quick as the glimmer off of a sequin as it crashes to the floor, I thought these were real actual human people and not a bunch of fire ants running from their hill as a frat boy poured a beer funnel into it.
+I really am a huge Lala fan and my favorite part of the whole showcase was at the end when everyone was supporting her and she and the other women on the show were getting along and they got to have a little girl-power moment and, for a minute, just a brief flash as quick as the glimmer off of a sequin as it crashes to the floor, I thought these were real actual human people and not a bunch of fire ants running from their hill as a frat boy poured a beer funnel into it.

 I nearly forgot that Toms Schwartz and Sandoval went shopping for the uniforms at Tom Tom as if Lisa Vanderpump for a second would let them make that kind of design decision.
 They snapped pictures of each other in short-sleeved printed shirts that were exorbitantly expensive and a nice chambray shirt that cost $140 but they could probably get in a much lower quality fabric for about $25 at the J.Crew Factory website.

 As Schwartz went into the dressing room and was about to undo the buttons, he felt two strong arms wrap around him and beat his fingers to the buttons.
-They undid the top bottom and nimbly traveled down, making a quick stop at each white disc, making the shirt fall farther and farther away from his chest.
+They undid the top button and nimbly traveled down, making a quick stop at each white disc, making the shirt fall farther and farther away from his chest.
 When all the buttons were undone, Sandoval’s hands grazed against his flat stomach and up to his chest, sending a flurry of sensation all over Schwartz’s body.
 Sandoval then spun him around, put his hands on either side of his face, and kissed him deeply and passionately.
 “I just needed to make sure this shirt is as easy to get off as you are,” he said, as he pulled the fabric entirely off of Schwartz’s shoulders and it landed on the floor with a sigh.